Rowan-Strang/Rowan-Strang/README.md

 - Express
 - Knex.js & SQLite3.

-At Dev Accademy I lead a team to create 'Hot Coffee' a mobile first website to crowd source coffee ratings and help people find their nearest and best cup of coffee.
+At Dev Academy I lead a team to create 'Hot Coffee' a mobile first website to crowd source coffee ratings and help people find their nearest and best cup of coffee.

 [Check out the deployed version here](https://hotcoffee.devacademy.nz) (unfortunately it only features Wellington cafes)